I beg to move,

 Thank you, Sir Henry.
 I thank the right hon.
 Member for Twickenham (Sir Vince Cable) for bringing the issue to the House.
 I put on record that I am a very vocal supporter of the Heathrow extension, as is my party.
 We supported this to enhance the connectivity of Northern Ireland to the rest of the United Kingdom.
 It is for this reason that we are also, in our relationship of confidence and supply with the Conservative party, looking at the end of the air passenger duty for Northern Ireland flights, which we hope will go further than that.
 Certainly it is our intention to look across the rest of the United Kingdom.
 The hon.
 Member for Ayr, Carrick and Cumnock (Bill Grant) put his marker down.
 I am putting my marker down.

-Let us be quite clear: we are not in decline mode, we are in build-up mode and we can do better.
+Let us be quite clear: we are not in decline mode; we are in build-up mode and we can do better.
 The key for us is the enhancement of connectivity in routes and flights.
 The Democratic Unionist party was the first political party in the United Kingdom to back Heathrow.
 We have always maintained that expansion will support growth in Northern Ireland and strengthen our great Union of the United Kingdom of Great Britain and Northern Ireland.
 More cargo travels from Belfast through Heathrow than any other UK airport.
 We need to continue the vital link and the supply chain between Northern Ireland’s businesses and their clients in every corner of the globe.
 That is a clear issue.

 A 2017 report produced by the Freight Transport Association found that air cargo and night services in the United Kingdom is currently worth some £5.5 billion per annum or £20 million per working day.
-They estimate that the customs value of the typical export item shipped on a night service is two and half times that of standard air freight.
+It estimates that the customs value of the typical export item shipped on a night service is two and half times that of standard air freight.
 The vast majority of the £5.5 billion, let us be clear, is achieved from productivity gains.
 In the wider economy, we all gain from connectivity—Northern Ireland gains and the rest of the United Kingdom gains —rather than just the operators of the service.
 These impacts are also spread geographically across the United Kingdom, with express and priority cargo services used by businesses based in all regions of the country.
 Northern Ireland is an integral part of this business and we rely on this service, the build-up in this service and the ability of the airport to carry that out at the correct times.
-From Belfast International airport, to Heathrow, to the rest of the world.
+Things go from Belfast City and Belfast International airport, to Heathrow, to the rest of the world.
 That is an example of connectivity.
 We are all gaining.